 The first signs of perimenopause can feel incredibly intrusive and disruptive, so it may be helpful to know what to expect and how to deal with it.
 Maybe you've recently found yourself wondering 'what are the symptoms of perimenopause?', or perhaps you've had them for some time, but still feel like you are struggling to cope with them?
 Here's our guide to perimenopause: the symptoms, diagnosis and treatment, as well as the collective wisdom of 250,000 gransnetters on how to cope with this change.

 Perimenopause refers to the period when women start to experience the changes that will eventually lead to the menopause.
 Referred to as the 'menopause transition', women start to produce less oestrogen gradually during this time, which leads to premenopause symptoms like hot flushes, night sweats, sleep disturbances, tiredness and mood swings.
 There may also be changes to the menstrual cycle but, despite the fact your oestrogen levels are declining, it is still possible to become pregnant during perimenopause.

 The extent to which women experience signs of perimenopause also varies greatly.
-While some women have few or none symptoms, others will experience all or most of the common symptoms in the course of their transition to menopause.
+While some have few or no symptoms, others will experience all or most of the common symptoms in the course of their transition to menopause.

 In the UK, the average age of menopause is 51.
 For some women, the symptoms may start as early as their mid-30s, while others will begin to experience perimenopausal-related changes in their 40s.
 Some gransnetters have even reported experiencing perimenopause in their 50s.
 In other words, the 'normal' perimenopause age is quite difficult to pinpoint.